 - Startup User - refers to the Startup folder for your user account in Start menu.

-Since version 3.16, CCleaner also supports speeding up Internet Explorer launch and enabling or disabling Scheduled Tasks and Context Menu entries.
-All these should be treated with care - disabling necessary add-ons might impair Internet Explorer functionality, disabling certain tasks might prevent automatic updating of important programs, and disabling context menu entries (the ones you see in the list after right-clicking a drive, folder or file) can impair productivity.
+Since version 3.16, CCleaner also supports speeding up web browser launch and enabling or disabling Scheduled Tasks and Context Menu entries.
+All these should be treated with care - disabling necessary add-ons might impair browser functionality, disabling certain tasks might prevent automatic updating of important programs, and disabling context menu entries (the ones you see in the list after right-clicking a drive, folder or file) can hinder productivity.

-Open the Internet Explorer, Firefox/Mozilla or Google Chrome tab of CCleaner's Startup Tools.
-Here is full list of all extensions, add-ons, helpers, apps and toolbars that are loaded with your Internet browser.
+Open the Internet Explorer, Firefox, Google Chrome or Opera tab.
+Here is full list of all extensions, add-ons, helpers, apps and toolbars that are loaded with the selected web browser.
 As described in the Internet Explorer 9 Troubleshooting article, too many toolbars and add-ons make the browser slow and often decrease stability.
-This rule of thumb, of course, applies to Firefox and Chrome also.
+This rule of thumb, of course, applies to all browsers.

 First, close all browser windows.
 Then, click an item and then click Disable to turn it off.

 In Internet Explorer, you can safely turn off Blog This, Messenger Companion and Research extensions - these are provided by Microsoft, but very few people actually use these.
-Also turn off any toolbar (and its helpers) you do not want - for example, to disable avast!
-WebRep toolbar completely, you must disable both its helper and toolbar add-ons.
+Also turn off any toolbar (and its helpers) you do not want - for example, to disable Ask Toolbar completely, you must disable both its helper and toolbar add-ons.

 After disabling any items, open your browser and see if it starts and runs fine.
 You can later select any disabled add-on in CCleaner and click Enable to turn it back on.

 Scheduled Tasks are predefined jobs that run on specified days and times.
-Such tasks include automatic updating of programs or data, system performance tuning, automatic event notifications, etc. In most cases, all tasks are useful, therefore it is not recommended to fiddle around with them.
+Such tasks include automatic updating of programs or data, system performance tuning, automatic event notifications, etc. As most tasks are useful, it is not recommended to fiddle around with them.

 Open Scheduled Tasks tab and see if there are any items that are not needed.
 Click to select an item and then click Disable to turn the task off.

 Open Context Menu tab and see if there are any items that are not needed.
-The Key column reveals if the entry is for Directories (aka Folders), Drives or Files.
+The Key column reveals if the entry is for Directories, Folders, Drives or Files.